CalemS/Crypt0z/README.md

 What is Crypt0z?
 ----------------

+In one line?
+An experiment on Blockspace Economics using a Diffusion of Innovations based incentive model.

 Crypt0z is a litecoin v0.8 fork using scrypt as a proof-of-work algorithm with 32MB block sizes and the diffusion of innovations in replacement of the standard halving adopted by 99% of cryptocurrencies.
 Everything else is pretty normal.
  - 32 MB Blocksize (On-Chain Scaling)